MBRUN138/LuaStudio-repo/RaycastingScripts/README.txt

-# How to make a gun
+# How to make a raycasting gun

 1. Open explorer in Roblox Studio.
 2. Insert a tool into the workspace and name that tool whatever.